-Sky Diver is a Chance Rides creation that was seen virtually everywhere back in its heyday and up until 1994 or so when they went through a mass extinction of sorts.
-For all intents and purposes the Sky Diver is a ferris wheel…a ferris wheel thats design may have been outsourced to Satan by Chance Rides that is.
-The Skydiver sports small caged cars that are able to rotate horizontally while the wheel turns vertically.
-The small caged cars that riders are squeezed into are able to roll upsidedown; the cars were even equipped with a steering wheel that allows riders to effectively “make their own ride experience” by flipping the car around.
+Sky Diver is a 60s era Chance Rides creation that was seen virtually everywhere back in its heyday and up until 1994 or so when they went through a mass extinction of sorts.
+For all intents and purposes Sky Diver is a ferris wheel…a ferris wheel that may have been dreamed up by the devil, but a ferris wheel nonetheless.
+Skydiver sports small caged pods that are able to rotate horizontally while the wheel turns vertically.
+The small caged cars are equipped with a steering wheel that allows riders to effectively “make their own ride experience” by flipping the car around.
 I mean, it sounds like fun, right?

-Welllll….according to some riders, the steering wheel was very tough to move.
+Welllll….according to some riders, the steering wheel can be very tough to move.
 If you couple this with the fact that the cars are a bit top heavy, riders may find that the cars will remain upsidedown for much longer than any normal human being can stand.
-The riders might be able to flip their car right side up, but it’s likely that this will occur seconds before blacking out after they, due to an endorphin rush, manage to muster superhuman strength to flip the car.
+I remember reading a review of Sky Diver some time ago that resulted in the rider simply relinquishing the wheel and toughing it out for the remainder of the ride.
+He spent most of it upsidedown.

 I have never been on this ride, but I will ride a Sky Diver…one day.
 Instead of a commentary on how the ride is, here is a comment from DoD3 reader Brooke G. about her experience with the Skydiver’s diabolical restraint system.